f4exb/sdrangel/Readme.md

 <h2>Windows distributions</h2>

-This is the archive of the complete binary distribution that expands to the `sdrangel64` directory.
+This is the archive of the complete binary distribution that expands to the `sdrangel64` directory for the 64 bit version and `sdrangel` for the 32 bit version.
 You can install it anywhere you like and click on `sdrangel.exe` to start.

 <h2>Debian distributions</h2>